Frontenac Provincial Park

 Located within the Frontenac Arch Biosphere Reserve and the Frontenac Forests Important Bird Area the region is regarded for its biodiversity.
-Frontenac Provincial Park is home to a native population of grey wolves.
-Other animals that call the park home include American black bear, red fox, mink, northern river otter, white-tailed deer, porcupine, and fisher.
+It is home to many species of ferns and orchids, some rare.
+There is also an abundance of fauna, including the American black bear, red fox, mink, northern river otter, white-tailed deer, porcupine, and fisher.

 History

 Frontenac Provincial Park was established in 1974.

 Before European settlement, indigenous peoples, mostly Algonquins, lived in the area.
 Several homesteads were established by European settlers in what is now park area, but the rocky landscape posed challenges for homesteading.
 Historically, the area supported forestry and mining industries for local communities.

 Recreation

 Camping, hiking, and paddling

-Frontenac has roughly 160 km of hiking trails, 48 backcountry campsites, and many lakes for canoeing and kayaking.
+Frontenac has roughly 160 km of hiking trails, 51 backcountry campsites (consisting of 48 clusters and 3 single sites), and many lakes for canoeing and kayaking.